basharatali122/devTinder/homework.md

 -Connect your application to the Database/devTinder -Call the connectDB function and connect to the database before starting the server 777 -Create a user schema and user model

+-Create Post/signup API to add data to database
+-Push some documents using API calls from postman -Error handling using try , catch
+-Js object vs JSON (difference)
+-Add the express.json middleware to your app
+-Make your signup API dynamic to recive data form the end user